AdobeDocs/experience-manager-64.it-IT/help/forms/using/admin-help/configure-service-settings.md

 ## Impostazioni del servizio di cifratura {#encryption-service-settings}

 Il servizio di cifratura ( `EncryptionService`) consente di cifrare e decrittografare i documenti.
 Quando un documento viene crittografato, il relativo contenuto diventa illeggibile.
 Un utente autorizzato può decifrare il documento per ottenere l&#39;accesso ai contenuti.
-Se un documento PDF è crittografato con una password, l&#39;utente deve specificare la password aperta per poter visualizzare il documento in Adobe Reader o Adobe Acrobat.
-Analogamente, se un documento PDF è crittografato con un certificato, l&#39;utente deve decrittografare il documento PDF con la chiave pubblica che corrisponde al certificato (chiave privata) utilizzato per cifrare il documento PDF.
+If a PDF document is encrypted with a password, the user must specify the open password before the document can be viewed in Adobe Reader or Adobe Acrobat.
+Likewise, if a PDF document is encrypted with a certificate, the user must decrypt the PDF document with the public key that corresponds to the certificate (private key) that was used to encrypt the PDF document.

 Per il servizio di cifratura sono disponibili le seguenti impostazioni.